XiaoXieXiao/resumer2/README.md

     ```bash
     python resumer2.py
     ```
-2. Follow the prompts to input the job title, job description, and desired language.
+2. Follow the prompts to input the desired language, job title and job description.

 ## Example

-When you run the script, you will be prompted to enter the job title, job description, and the desired language for the resume.
+When you run the script, you will be prompted to enter the desired language for the resume, job title and job description.
 For example:

+Enter the language (en for English, pt for Portuguese): en <br>
-Enter the job title: Software Engineer
+Enter the job title: Software Engineer <br>
 Enter the job description: Develop and maintain software applications.
-Enter the language (en for English, pt for Portuguese): en

 ## Contributing